Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ## COSE Key Type Parameters Registrations

-TODO: These should eventually move to a separate "algoritm IDs for two-party signing" spec, see: [](https://mailarchive.ietf.org/arch/msg/cose/BjIO9qDNbuVinxAph7F-Z88GpFY/)

 This section registers the following values in the IANA "COSE Key Type Parameters" registry [IANA.COSE].